 Once I have the idea, I’ll sketch the finished weave and test out the colour combinations in illustrator.

-You work full time in design, how do you find a balance between this and your handbag design work?
+You work full-time in design, how do you find a balance between this and your textile design work?

 I work as an account manager in a design studio so I’m constantly surrounded by design projects yet I’m not ‘on the tools’ until I’m in front of the loom.
 This makes me really appreciate my creative time.